 No matter which medication your vet feels is best for your pooch, your dog will likely be on it for the long term and may require periodic adjustments in doses.
 He or she will need to come in for ACTH stimulation tests as often as monthly until we can control the excessive production of cortisone.
 Regular testing will be needed.

-Symptoms related to Cushing’s disease can be minimized with diligent observation and long-term management.
+In many cases, symptoms related to Cushing’s disease can be minimized with diligent observation and long-term management.
 When provided in the proper dosage, medication for Cushing’s disease can prove very effective in treating the condition.
-However, the wrong dose can cause mild or severe side effects.
+That said, the wrong dose can cause mild or even severe side effects.

 - Lethargy or depression

 - Stomach upset (Gastrointestinal symptoms - diarrhea or vomiting)